Sandruski/sandruski.github.io/_posts/2017-11-02-pokemon-pinball-ruby.md

 title: 'Pokémon Pinball: Ruby'
 year: '2017'
-description: 'It was done in pairs.'
+description: 'A tribute to Pokémon Pinball: Ruby & Sapphire.
+It is in C++.
+It was done in pairs.'
 individual_contribution:
+    engine: ''

+    physics:
-    - Enemies
+        - Implement the ball
-    - Items (placed in the floor and dropped by enemies)
+        - Implement the flippers and the spring
-    - Player grenade
-    - Secret rooms
-    - Camera
-    - Spawn points
+        - Implement the rotating pokémons
+        - Add sensors to activate lights
+        - Add a second height with a new layer

+    graphics:
+        - Assign the correct sprite to the ball when rotating
+        - Upgrade the ball with new sprites

+    ui:
-    - Main menu
+        - Implement the main menu

+    ai: ''

+    gameplay:
+        - Implement the different states of the pokémon cave and the shark

-tags: C++ SDL
+tags: C++ SDL Box2D
 featured_image: '/img/posts/Pinball.gif'

 website_url: ''